book cover

 Dehydrated oranges coated in coconut sugar.

-How To Store Dehydrated Orange Slices
+Dehydrated Orange Slices with Sugar

-I often enhance my dehydrated orange slices by coating them in Sugar for extra sweetness.
+I often enhance my dehydrated orange slices by coating them in sugar for extra sweetness.
 Here’s my quick method:

-• Prepare Sugar: Lay a bed of granulated Sugar or coconut sugar in a dish.
+Prepare Sugar: Lay a bed of granulated sugar or coconut sugar in a dish.

-• Coat the Oranges: Each slice gets a generous dip, ensuring an even coat.
+Coat the Oranges: Each slice gets a generous dip, ensuring an even coat.

-• Flavor Twist: Occasionally, I’ll sprinkle a pinch of sea salt for contrast.
+Flavor Twist: Occasionally, I’ll sprinkle a pinch of sea salt for contrast.

 How Long to Dehydrate Oranges